 The Mud Lake must have formerly been a part of the Cedar Lake, but the immense quantity of earth and sand, brought down by the Saskatchiwine, has filled up this part of it for a circumference whose diameter is at least fifteen or twenty miles: part of which space is still covered with a few feet of water, but the greatest proportion is shaded with large trees, such as the liard, the swamp-ash, and the willow.
 This land consists of many islands, which consequently form various channels, several of which are occasionally dry, and bearing young wood.
 It is, indeed, more than probable that this river will, in the course of time, convert the whole of the Cedar Lake into a forest.
-To the North-West the cedar is not to be found.
+To the north-west the cedar is not to be found.

-From this lake the Saskatchiwine may be considered as navigable to near its sources in the rocky mountains, for canoes, and without a carrying-place, making a great bend to Cumberland House, on Sturgeon Lake.
-From the confluence of its North and South branches its course is Westerly; spreading itself, it receives several tributary streams, and encompasses a large tract of country, which is level, particularly along the South branch, but is little known.- Beaver, and other animals whose furs are valuable, are amongst the inhabitants of the North-West branch, and the plains are covered with buffaloes, wolves, and small foxes; particularly about the South branch, which, however, has of late claimed some attention, as it is now understood, that where the plains terminate towards the rocky mountain, there is a space of hilly country, clothed with wood, and inhabited also by animals of the fur kind.
-This has been actually determined to be the case towards the head of the North branch, where the trade has been carried to about the latitude 54.
-North, and longitude 1141.
-West.
-The bed and banks of the latter, in some few places, discover a stratum of free stone; but, in general, they are composed The plains are sand and gravel, coverof earth and sand. ed with fine grass, and mixed with a small quantity of vegetable earth.
-This is particularly observable along the North branch, the West side of which is covered with wood.
+From this lake the Saskatchiwine may be considered as navigable tonear its sources in the rocky mountains, for canoes, and without a carrying-place, making a great bend to Cumberland House, on Sturgeon Lake.
+From the confluence of its north and south branches its course is westerly; spreading itself, it receives several tributary streams, and encompasses a large tract of country, which is level, particularly along the south branch, but is little known .- Beaver, and other animals whose furs are valuable, are amongst the inhabitants of the north-west branch, and the plains are covered with bulluloes, welves, and small foxes; particularly about the south branch, which however, has of late claimed some attention, as it is now understood, that where the plainsterminate towards the rocky mountain. there is a space of hilly country, clothed with wood. and inhabited also by animals of the fur kind. has been actually determined to be the case towards the head of the north branch, where the trade has been carried to about the latitude 54. north, and longitude 1141, west.
+The bed and banks of the latter, in some few places, discover a stratum of free stone; but, in general, they are composed of earth and sand. plains are sand and gravel, covered with fine grass, and mixed with a small quantity of vegetable earth.
+This is particularly observable along the north branch, the west side of which is covered with wood.